 Field-hunting tip

-Look in alkaline igneous rocks, pegmatites country — that is the host setting where niobophyllite typically forms.
+Look in alkaline igneous rocks, pegmatites country, the host setting where niobophyllite typically forms.
 If you start seeing aegirine, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a bladed, platy, radiating or stellate aggregates habit, so train your eye for that shape before scanning the outcrop.